kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 ✅ Review your activity log periodically
 ✅ Be cautious of phishing emails
 ✅ Lock your computer when stepping away
-✅ Update your password/PIN regularly
+✅ Update your password regularly

 ### 11.6 Document Templates